mishnit/mishnit.github.io/Engg-Manager-README.md

 # No README is Perfect
 If you have suggestions on things I should cover or clarify in this README, please come and have a chat!

+# More
+More stuff for best practices on OKR setting, High Deliverability, Engg.
+Team Appraisal Framework, System Design Best Practices, Leadership and Personality types can be found [here](https://mishnit.github.io)